We do not have an active recruitment campaign for this program.

 Contacts

-For more information contact email our recruitment team at QAS.Recruitment@ambulance.qld.gov.au.
+For more information contact our Indigenous Recruitment Team at QASIndigenousRecruitment@ambulance.qld.gov.au.

 Application advice

-• Read the role description and understand what you’re applying for.
+- Read the role description and understand what you are applying for.

-• Prepare your resume early and ask someone to proofread it.
+- Prepare your resume early and ask someone to proofread it.
+Spelling and formatting are important.